Gabby Allen Flaunts Fabulous Figure From All Angles In Blue Bikini

 "I think you look beautiful and you should be very proud of what you have achieved," one comment read.

-“You look so fit from every and all angles, posed or not,” a second fan wrote, adding a heart-eye smiley face.
+"You look so fit from every and all angles, posed or not," wrote a second fan, adding a heart-eye smiley face to their words.

 "You look Fabulous from every angle," a third follower echoed.

-“I have a very short torso and hip dips too and it bothers me so much!
-Seeing so many beautiful women all over Instagram, it’s hard not to compare yourself.
+"I have a very short torso and hip dips too and it bothers me so much!
+Seeing so many beautiful women all over Instagram, it's hard not to compare yourself.
 This is so lovely to see!
-Thank you!” a fourth Instagram user added.
+Thank you!" added a fourth user.

 Earlier this month, Gabby showed off her fit physique while in Dubai.
-She wore in a white bikini that complimented her tan skin tone.
+She wore in a white bikini that complemented her tan skin tone.